Get the facts about concussion & other brain injuries

 The first sign is loss of consciousness

-You do not have to lose consciousness or hit your head to have a concussion.
+You do not have to lose consciousness or hit your head to have a concussion or symptoms of concussion.
 Any hit to your body that is strong enough to cause your head to forcefully jerk backwards, forwards, or to the side, puts you at risk for damage to the brain.

 It's fine to wait a few weeks